National Resistance Front of Afghanistan

-The National Resistance Front of Afghanistan (NRF), also known as the Second Resistance, is a military alliance of former Northern Alliance members and other anti-Taliban fighters loyal to the Islamic Republic of Afghanistan.
-The founder and president of NRF is Ahmad Massoud.
-When the Taliban captured Afghanistan on 15 August 2021, former first vice president Amrullah Saleh, citing provisions of the 2004 Constitution, declared himself the caretaker president of Afghanistan and announced the republican resistance against the Taliban.
-Saleh's claim to the presidency was endorsed by Ahmad Massoud, as well as by former Afghan Minister of Defence Bismillah Mohammadi, and the Afghan embassy in Tajikistan including its ambassador Mohammad Zahir Aghbar.

-The NRF exercised de facto control over the Panjshir Valley, which is largely contiguous with Panjshir Province and, as of August 2021, was "the only region out of the Taliban's hands."
-The alliance constitutes the only organized resistance to the Taliban in the country, and is possibly planning an anti-Taliban guerilla struggle.
-The resistance has called for an "inclusive government" of Afghanistan; one of their objectives is speculated to be a stake in the new Afghan government.
-However, Hibatullah Akhundzada, the Taliban's reclusive leader, has effectively ruled out an inclusive government.

-On 6 September 2021, the Taliban claimed victory in controlling the province.
-The NRF, however, denied the Taliban victory, stating they continued to hold positions across the valley. the NRF controls no territory but continues to carry out hit and run guerrilla attacks.
+The National Resistance Front (NRF) is a military organization of Afghan resistance fighters opposed to the Taliban.
+The group was founded by Ahmad Massoud following the fall of Kabul in August 2021 and began the republican insurgency in Afghanistan.
+It has been regarded as a successor to the historic anti-Taliban Northern Alliance military resistance resistance (1996–2001).

+The NRF exercised de facto control over the Panjshir Valley and was the only region out of the Taliban's control until September 2021 when the Taliban seized Panjshir, forcing NRF fighters to retreat while Massoud subsequently fled to neighboring Tajikistan.
+From there, he has been leading NRF operations inside Tajikistan and working to gain support from the international community.
+Nevertheless, the NRF continues to carry out hit and run guerrilla attacks in Afghanistan against the Taliban regime.

+The NRF's ideology consists of Afghan multiculturalism, decentralization and moderate Islam.
+The group is composed mainly of Tajiks and Uzbeks with a sizeable minority of anti-Taliban Pashtuns.
+The NRF is also allegedly supported by Iran, Pakistan and Tajikistan, all of which have a complex relationship with the Taliban.

 History

 A mountainous region, Panjshir was a formidable base of operations for anti-Soviet fighters and later for the original Northern Alliance.
 It was the birthplace of anti-Soviet and Northern Alliance leader Ahmad Shah Massoud.
 Ahmad Shah Massoud's son, Ahmad Massoud, is widely seen as his successor.

-In July 2021, during the 2021 Taliban offensive, the remnants of the Northern Alliance began mobilizing under an umbrella called Resistance II.
+In July 2021, during the 2021 Taliban offensive, the remnants of the Northern Alliance began mobilizing under an umbrella.

 On 9 September, the NRF announced that a parallel government will be created in response to the Taliban's formation of its government in Kabul.
-It was announced on 29 September that Amrullah Saleh will lead the government in exile, according to a statement published by the Afghan Embassy in Geneva, Switzerland, which also backs the NRF.

-On 1 November, it was reported that the NRF has opened a liaison office in Washington DC after being registered with the US Justice Department in order to carry out lobbying missions to various politicians working in the city.
+On 1 November, it was reported that the NRF has opened a liaison office in Washington, D.C. after being registered with the US Justice Department in order to carry out lobbying missions to various politicians working in the city.

 On 23 November, Sibghatullah Ahmadi was appointed as the new spokesman of the NRF.
-The position was previously held by Mohammad Fahim Dashty, who was killed during the Taliban offensive into Panjshir on 5 September.
+The position was previously held by Muhammad Fahim Dashti, who was killed during the Taliban offensive into Panjshir on 5 September.
+Ahmadi served in this capacity until his resignation in April 2023.

+On 1 September 2024, Ahmad Massoud claimed in an interview that the NRF has 5,000 fighters.